tamzidpeace/ManageWise/docs/DEVELOPMENT_ROADMAP.md

   - use toggle component from shadcn to active and inactive resource
   - integrate active inactive feature in ui

+### ✅ **Task: Implement Brand, Category Management**

+Goal: Create brand and category management features

+- [x] **Replace toggle with switch component for status of user**
+  - Now toggle is used for active/inactive user. use switch component from shadcn for active/inactive user
+  - After successfully implementing switch component, remove toggle component

+- [x] **Replace toggle with switch component for status of role**
+  - Now toggle is role for active/inactive user. use switch component from shadcn for active/inactive role
+  - After successfully implementing switch component, remove toggle component

 ### ✅ **Task: Implement Dynamic Role-Permission System**

 _Goal: Replace current static role-based system with dynamic permission-based system following Spatie Laravel approach_